anOsuPlayer/Moona/GUIDE.md

 > NOTE 1: All these statuses are controlled by an enumeration called [ProcessCondition](https://github.com/anOsuPlayer/Moona/wiki/ProcessCondition).
 You can operate with process conditions in different ways using that enum, try it out!

 > NOTE 2: In order to cover the procedure behind how processes are initialized, check the [Moona Class paragraph](#moona-class) or the [Wiki](https://github.com/anOsuPlayer/Moona/wiki/Moona).
+Keep in mind that you'll find many unknown terms that have been descripted or explained in one of the two.

 ### Starting, Pausing and Interrupting processes
 After listing each one of the possible statuses a process can assume, now I will proceed by explaining *how a process can be "moved" between different statuses*.
 In other words, it's just a fancy way of saying how you can start, stop or pause processes.
 Other than that, I will also tell you how *the complete lifecycle of a process* is structured.

 First things first, you need to have a basic understanding of *how you can interact with processes*: you do not operate directly on them (meaning *you don't have to invoke anything from the instance of a process*) but you *interact with them via the [Moona Class](#moona-class)*.
 There you'll find several methods that will help you making a process run properly.